chenz16/VehDetTrackProject/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 When proper color space is selected (here YCrCb), the SVM is able to capture the vehicle through sliding window technique.
-However, the original SVM detection has a lots of false positive detection.
+However, the original SVM detection has a lots of false positive detections.

 In order to reduce the number of false positive and make the detection more robust, additional voting mechanisms are employed:

-        1) apply proper threshold value to eliminate those false positive.
+#####1) apply proper threshold value to eliminate those false positive.
 SVM in sliding windows may occasionally detects something, which are not vehicles.
 These detections are not consistent when the windows size changes.
 For correct positive detection, as long as the windows (at least) partially contain the vehicle, the SVM is able to predict in most of the cases.
 Thus we can apply threshold  to pick the area to which most of sliding windows say “yes”.

-        2) combine the current and the last step detection.
+#####2) combine the current and the last step detection.
 The assumption here is an object (here vehicle) in a frame would not move too much in the next frame (considering fps her = 25).
 The heatmap in last frame could be used as voter of current frame detection.
-Again, proper threshold  should be applied
+Again, proper threshold  should be applied.

-        3) when we draw the final bounding box, very small box is removed to eliminate the false positive detection.
+#####3) when I draw the final bounding box, I also removed very small box.
 The small box is due to the voting mechanism we used.
 Sometime, voting mechanism yields small area when the detection is positive.
-Apparently, these small areas are not trusted as vehicle detection.
+In most of cases, these small areas are not trusted as vehicle detection.